 Happy bunny flops

-All of a sudden your bunny will from standing flip onto his side and it looks like he is fast asleep.
-This means your bunny is very happy and relaxed too.
+All of a sudden your bunny will from standing flip on to their side and it looks like they are fast asleep.
+This means your bunny is very happy and relaxed.

 Scenting with their chins

 Bunnies are very territorial animals and will mark objects by rubbing their chin on everything in their area to mark their territory.
 Every time you see your bunny doing this its a bit like them saying ‘That’s mine, and that’s mine and that’s mine’.

 Tail up in the air and ears forward